Share Leadership Messages with AI-Generated Videos | HeyGen

 Discover how Würth Group uses HeyGen to streamline its leadership communication process, reducing video production costs by 50% and translation costs by 80%.

-‘HeyGen have transformed the way we create video content and have helped us use video as a form of communication.
-It has made communication much more accessible and far more personal.’
+“HeyGen has transformed the way we create video content and has enabled us to use video as a powerful form of communication.
+It has made communication far more accessible and much more personal.”

 Andreas Henschel

-Group Lead in Corporate Communication and Head of Language Services at Würth Group
+Group Lead, Corporate Communication and Head of Language Services at Würth Group

 How to create leadership updates with HeyGen

-Log in to HeyGen and start crafting professional AI-generated leadership update videos in just minutes.
+Log in to HeyGen and start creating professional AI-generated leadership update videos in just a few minutes.

-HeyGen are an AI video generation platform that help executives and leaders create professional leadership videos for employees, shareholders, and stakeholders.
-It simplifies leadership communication without requiring a full video production team.
+HeyGen is an AI video generation platform that helps executives and leaders create professional leadership videos for employees, shareholders, and stakeholders.
+It simplifies leadership communication without needing a full video production team.

-HeyGen eliminates the need for live video shoots, expensive production crews, and lengthy editing timelines.
-AI avatars can deliver messages professionally and consistently, ensuring timely and quite effective leadership videos.
+HeyGen removes the need for live video shoots, costly production crews, and lengthy editing timelines.
+AI avatars can deliver messages in a professional and consistent manner, ensuring timely and effective leadership videos.

-Yes!
-HeyGen allows for avatar customisation to align with your brand’s tone and leadership identity.
-Leaders can select avatars, adjust appearance, and script personalised leadership videos for any audience.
+Yes, HeyGen allows avatar customisation so that it aligns with your brand’s tone and leadership identity.
+Leaders can select avatars, adjust their appearance, and script personalised leadership videos for any audience.

 Absolutely.
-HeyGen allows leaders to create and distribute crisis communication videos quickly, ensuring transparency and clarity during challenging periods.
+HeyGen enables leaders to create and distribute crisis communication videos quickly, ensuring transparency and clarity during challenging situations.

-With HeyGen, updating leadership videos is quick and straightforward.
-Modify the script, adjust visuals, and generate a new version in minutes — no need for reshoots or extensive post-production.
+With HeyGen, updating leadership videos is quick and simple.
+Modify the script, fine-tune the visuals, and generate a new version in minutes—no need for reshoots or extensive post-production.

 Yes, HeyGen videos can be optimised for internal portals, investor presentations, email communications, websites, and social media to reach the right audience.

-HeyGen enable executives to create professional leadership update videos in just a few hours, depending on content complexity and customisation needs.
+HeyGen enables executives to create professional leadership update videos in just a few hours, depending on content complexity and customisation needs.

 Not at all.
-HeyGen’s intuitive interface makes video creation straightforward for business leaders, HR teams, and corporate communicators without requiring technical expertise.
+HeyGen’s intuitive interface makes video creation simple for business leaders, HR teams, and corporate communicators, without requiring any technical expertise.

-HeyGen are ideal for CEO updates, investor briefings, employee town halls, crisis communications, organisational changes, and strategic vision messages—anywhere clear and engaging leadership communication is needed.
+HeyGen is ideal for CEO updates, investor briefings, employee town halls, crisis communications, organisational changes, and strategic vision messages—any situation where clear and engaging leadership communication is needed.

 See how businesses like yours scale content creation and drive growth with the most innovative AI video.